lhogie/idawi/README.md

 As this tutorial is not updated every single time a new version of the code is released, please first make sure you will get the very last version: [Maven central](https://search.maven.org/artifact/io.github.lhogie/idawi).

 ## Creating components
-### Creating a few components inside a single JVM
 In a JVM, a component is POJO with a few things in it.
 Two components in a same JVM can communicate using the LMI (Local Method Invocation) protocol, which relies on shared memory.
 But they can also be forced to use other protocols like TCP or UDP.
+Two components in different JVMS, on the same node or not, must communicate via the network stack.

+### Creating a few components inside a single JVM
 ```java
 // creates 3 components in this JVM
 var a = new Component("a");